prvdmwrong/prvdmwrong/docs/tutorials/installation.md

 1. Create a `Script` under `ServerScriptService`.
 2. Remove the following code, and paste this in.
-Tweak the require/import to point at `prvdmwrong` depending on your installation:
+Tweak the require/import statement to point at the installed package depending on your installation:

     === "Luau"